 If a man wish to put his son out of his house, and declare before the judge: “I want to put my son out,” then the judge shall examine into his reasons.
 If the son be guilty of no great fault, for which he can be rightfully put out, the father shall not put him out.

 If a physician make a large incision with the operating knife, and kill him, or open a tumor with the operating knife, and cut out the eye, his hands shall be cut off.

-If any one hire a herdsman for cattle or sheep, he shall pay him eight gur of corn per annum.
+If any one hire an ox-driver, he shall pay him six gur of corn per year.

 If he be not able to replace the corn, then he and his possessions shall be divided among the farmers whose corn he has flooded.